Series 9 – Week One

 Firstly, they must overcome the notorious Invention Test and prove that, in only one hour they can deliver an amazing plate of food with no planning.

 No-one goes home after this because next they have to survive the extremely tricky Palate Test, a brand new MasterChef challenge.

-Tonight, Chef John Torode demonstrates to the viewers at home Sweet Stuffed Courgette Flowers with Saffron Custard.
-Without seeing the demo the amateurs are given just a few minutes to taste this dish, before being asked to write down exactly what it is in it, using their sense of smell, and palate.
+Tonight, Chef John Torode demonstrates to the viewers at home Pigeon Wellington with Glazed Shallots.
+Without seeing the demo, the amateurs are given just a few minutes to taste this dish before being asked to write down exactly what it is in it, using their sense of smell, and palate.
 Then they are asked to recreate John’s dish in just one hour – without a recipe.

-At the end of these two challenges, for two contestants it’s the end of the road.
+At the end of these two challenges, some of the hopefuls will have reached the end of their MasterChef journey.

-Finally, it’s back to the MasterChef kitchen for the final test of tonight’s Heat show – cooking their own two brilliant courses to impress John and Gregg.
-The contestants must draw on all their skills and influences as they prepare this food because it is their last chance to win a place in the quarter-finals.
+Then, it’s back to the MasterChef kitchen for the final test of tonight’s Heat show – cooking their own two brilliant courses to impress John and Gregg.
+The contestants must draw on all their skills and influences as they prepare this food; it is their last chance to win a place in the quarter-finals.

 Only the best will survive, taking their first step towards being crowned MasterChef Champion 2013.